Wei2624/Wei2624.github.io/_MachineLearning/sv_generative_model.md

   nav: "MachineLearning"
 ---

-A Chinese version can be found at [link-1](https://wei2624.github.io/MachineLearning/sv_generative_model_ch/).
-The update-to-date Chinese version of this post can be found at [link-2](https://air-yan.github.io/machine%20learning/Generative-Learning-Algorithm/).
-Please use link-2 for the up-to-date contents and link-1 as back up.
+A Chinese version of this section is available.
+Thanks Zishi Yan for the effort on translation.
+It can be found [here](https://air-yan.github.io/machine%20learning/Generative-Learning-Algorithm/).
+The Chinese version will be synced periodically with English version.
+If the page is not working, you can check out a back-up link [here](https://wei2624.github.io/MachineLearning/sv_generative_model_ch/).

 # 1 Discriminative Model